GridTools/gt4py/CONTRIBUTING.md

    $ bump2version minor # or patch
    ```

 3. Update the [CHANGELOG.md](CHANGELOG.md) file to document the changes included in the new release.
-This process can be fully or partially automatized if commit messages follow the [Conventional Commits][conventional-commits] convention as suggested in the section about [Pull Request and Merge Guidelines](#pull-request-and-merge-guidelines).
+This process can be fully or partially automated if commit messages follow the [Conventional Commits][conventional-commits] convention as suggested in the section about [Pull Request and Merge Guidelines](#pull-request-and-merge-guidelines).

 4. Commit the changes with the following commit message: